-E-Trade’s $6.95 trade commissions aren’t the lowest among discount brokerage firms, but the broker offers value to both beginner investors and frequent traders with a library of educational resources, easy-to-navigate trading platforms, and tools to help assemble a risk-appropriate, balanced portfolio.
+E-Trade’s $6.95 trade commissions aren’t the lowest among discount brokerage firms.
+But the broker offers value to both beginner investors and frequent traders with a library of educational resources, easy-to-navigate trading platforms.
+Also with tools to help assemble a risk-appropriate, balanced portfolio.

 Still, with a very in-reach discount model available to traders and a large menu of commission-free ETFs, there are a few ways to keep your costs down.
 And even if you can’t get under standard pricing, the broker’s hands-on tools may be worth it to many investors.

-Money can also be moved between E-Trade accounts using this method.
-If you’re moving funds to an external financial institution, you’ll first need to establish a link between it and your E*Trade account.
+The traders can move money between E-Trade accounts using this method.
+If you’re moving funds to an external financial institution, you’ll first need to establish a link between it and your account.
 Doing so is fairly straightforward on E-Trade’s website.

 E-Trade takes 5 days to release funds for withdrawal after a sale.
 It takes approximately 3 days for funds to show up in your bank account after initiating a withdrawal.

-CUSTOMER SUPPORT: E-Trade does not offer customer support through live chat.
-Luckily, there is still a way to get a real human being to help you with your E-Trade customer service problem, and that’s by calling them on the phone.
+It does not offer customer support through live chat.
+Luckily, there is still a way to get a real human being to help you with your customer service problem, and that’s by calling them on the phone.

 E-Trade does not address customer service issues through Twitter as far as we know.